thevisad/seedbox-from-scratch/README.md

 ## Additional ruTorrent plugins
 * Autodl-IRSSI (with an updated list of trackers)
-* A modified version of Diskpace to support quota (by me)
+* A modified version of Diskpace to support quota (by Notos)
 * Filemanager (modified to handle rar, zip, unzip, tar and bzip)
 * Fileupload
 * Fileshare Plugin (http://forums.rutorrent.org/index.php?topic=705.0)